-- a.
-Committee Composition: Membership of the Judicial Committee shall be composed of the following: - 1.
-Three faculty or staff members appointed by the vice president of Academic Affairs of the college. - 2.
-Three student members who are unfamiliar with the student or the complaint, appointed by the student activities coordinator.
-New students may be selected for each hearing. - 3.
-A college faculty or staff member appointed by the president to serve as committee chairperson, who will vote only in case of a tie.
-A new chairperson may be appointed for each hearing. - 4.
-The student activities coordinator is an ex officio, non-voting member serving as an impartial observer to ensure that the student's rights are protected.
+A. Committee Composition Membership of the Judicial Committee shall be composed of the following:

+1. Three faculty or staff members appointed by the chief academic officer of the college.

+2. Three student members who are unfamiliar with the student or the complaint, appointed by the student activities coordinator.
+New students may be selected for each hearing.

+3. A college faculty or staff member appointed by the president to serve as committee chairperson, who will vote only in case of a tie.
+A new chairperson may be appointed for each hearing.

+4. The student activities coordinator is an ex officio, non-voting member serving as an impartial observer to ensure that the student's rights are protected.
 NOTE: At least two faculty/staff members and two students plus the chairperson must be present in order for the committee to conduct business.

-- b.
-Procedures for Hearings Before the Judicial Committee - 1.
-Procedural Responsibilities of the VP of Student Affairs include the following:
+B. Procedures for Hearings Before the Judicial Committee

+1. Procedural Responsibilities of the VP of Student Affairs include the following: